 - It is desirable that one observation should be at a BSANZ Workshop or other approved Balint workshop.

 - Another observation can be at a regular Balint group meeting when the trainee is leading or co-leading a case.

 - The observations can be done in person or online.

-- Observations are approved by and observers are appointed by the Accreditation Committee.
+- Observations are approved by and observers are appointed by the Training Committee.

-- The observers will provide written reports on their observations to the Accreditation Committee, the trainee, and their supervisor.
+- The observers will provide written reports on their observations to the Training Committee, the trainee, and their supervisor.
 The reports will contain information on observed trainee leadership.

 Guidelines for Observations

 - Recommends applicants to the board for approval to begin training.

 - Approves each of the applicant’s Learning and Supervision Plans.

 - Assists with the selection, and sign-off on choice, of each supervisor.